NightCode-DEV/Lighter/README.md

 Lighter is innovative programming language

 ## Install CLI
-To install CLI, download this repo, unpack it and type in main directory `npm install`
+To install CLI, download this repo, unpack it and type in main directory `npm install . -g`